 The December 12, 2025 cruise on the MSC Magnifica departs from Civitavecchia (Rome), Italy.
-On this 3 Night Western Mediterranean (Rome To Genoa) sailing, the ship will visit a total of 3 different cruise port destinations, including its departure port.
+On this 3 Night Western Mediterranean (Rome To Genoa) sailing, the ship will visit a total of 3 cruise port destinations, including its departure port.
 The MSC Magnifica sets sail on Friday, Dec 12th and returns on Monday, Dec 15th.

 Use the buttons below to toggle between cabin types.